eddyweddy/buildContainerTask/README.md

 3) Docker container forwards port 80 to the host.
 You should be able to connect using any browser to view the app output
 ```

+## To Test
+### unit tests

+### Integration tests
+After a successful 'kitchen converge', integration tests can be run using 'kitchen verify'